-- Please wear a mask or face covering to protect yourself, other passengers, and Metro employees.
+- Wearing a mask or face covering is required to protect yourself, other passengers, and Metro employees.

 - Metro has temporarily discontinued fare payments, so don't worry about tapping your ORCA card or having bills or coins.

-- Board buses using the rear door, unless you need the ramp, kneeler, or priority seating.
-If you need to use the ramp or for the bus to be lowered for access or your safety, please wait at front door and ask the driver.
+- Board/exit buses at the rear door unless you need the ramp, kneeler, or priority seating.
+If you need to use the ramp or have the bus lowered for access or your safety, please wait at the front door and ask the driver.

-- While on board, please stay behind the newly installed "safety straps" and reserve the front section for passengers requiring priority seating.
+- While onboard transit vehicles, please stay behind "safety straps" or other markings to reserve designated areas for passengers requiring priority seating.

-What does six feet of “Social Distancing” look like on transit?
+What does six feet of physical distance look like on transit?

-- At bus stops, bus shelters, ferry terminals, Rapid Ride and Streetcar/Light Rail stations, and transit centers, staying at least 6 feet apart is about the length of a sofa.
+- While waiting for transit, staying at least 6 feet apart is about the length of a sofa.

-- On buses, social distancing means about one rider for every other row of seats.
+- On buses, physical distance means one rider for every other row of seats.

-- On streetcar and Link light rail, social distancing means about one rider for every third row of seats.
+- On streetcar and Link light rail, it’s one rider for every third row of seats.

-- On water taxi, social distancing means about one rider every other row, with at least 3 seats in-between riders in each row.
+- On water taxi, it’s one rider every other row, with at least 3 seats in-between riders in each row.